caiomts/financial-programming/README.md

 ## Getting Started

-Save the main script (investor_simulator.py) into the working directory and import as a package.
+Save the main script (investor_simulator.py) into the working directory and import as a package

 ### Examples and Simulations